Kratugautam99/Near-Field-Communication/README.md

-# 📡 Near-Field-Communication
+# 📡 Near-Field-Communication-Project

-Welcome to **Near-Field-Communication**, a dual-platform solution for interacting with NFC (Near Field Communication) tags and devices.
+Welcome to **Near-Field-Communication-Project**, a dual-platform solution for interacting with NFC (Near Field Communication) tags and devices.
 This project combines the power of Web NFC and a native Android NFC reader app to offer seamless tag detection, reading, and writing capabilities.

 ---